 Preparation: The mature fruits are harvested and immersed in water so that the outer coat around the seed rots.
 The coat is then removed and the seeds are washed and dried.

 Main actions according to TCM*: Assists the Lung Qi, stops cough and expels Phlegm.
 Stops leakage of Bodily Fluids.

 Contraindications*: Raw ginkgo seeds are toxic, they should not be used in large doses or for long periods of time.
 They should also not be used when there is Excess Cold-Damp and should be used with caution when there is thick, difficult to expectorate sputum.

 Ginkgo nuts also taste Bitter and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like ginkgo nuts tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like ginkgo nuts tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 Ginkgo biloba extracts appears capable of stabilizing and, in a substantial number of cases, improving the cognitive performance and the social functioning of patients suffering from Alzheimer disease and multi-infarct dementia for 6 months to 1 year..1

 1. Pierre L. Le Bars, MD, PhD; Martin M. Katz, PhD; Nancy Berman, PhD; et al (1997).
 A Placebo-Controlled, Double-blind, Randomized Trial of an Extract of Ginkgo Biloba for Dementia.
 JAMA.
 1997;278(16):1327-1332. doi:10.1001/jama.1997.03550160047037